Configuration reference

 The gateway type used by the environment.
 Allowed values are http

-for HTTP APIs and rest
+for HTTP APIs, rest

-for REST APIs.
+for REST APIs or false

 DNS changes when switching gateway types